bgcasey/bgcasey/README.md

-I am an ecologist at the University of Alberta specializing in species distribution modelling and the application of remote sensing in ecological research.
+I am an ecologist specializing in species distribution modelling and the application of remote sensing in ecological research.

 <!--
 ### Hi there 👋